sammeh543/SillyTavern-VoidDriftTheme/README.md

 **Image Gallery:** Upload photos within Silly Tavern via the image gallery.
-Character Management Panel > Select Character > Dropdown Next to Avatar > Show Gallery > Drop Images > Click 🔃 in LightStyler Settings and it will populate and switch to current character.
+Character Management Panel > Select Character > Dropdown Next to Avatar > Show Gallery > Drop Images > Click 🔃 in VoidDrift Settings and it will populate and switch to current character.

 **Character Folder Mapping:** Or place them in `/user/images/[character name]`.